AdobeDocs/experience-manager-cloud-service.en/help/forms/aem-forms-cloud-service-architecture.md

 # [!DNL AEM] Forms as a Cloud Service architecture {#architecture}

-[!DNL AEM] Forms as a Cloud Service is an application deployed into AEM [!DNL AEM] as a Cloud Service.
-The service provides a standard deployment architecture for everyone, with the goal to completely freeing you from architecture considerations.
+[!DNL Adobe Experience Manager Forms] as a Cloud Service is a cloud-native, Platform as a Service (PaaS) solution for businesses to create, manage, publish, and update complex digital forms and communications while integrating submitted data with back-end processes, business rules, and saving data in an external data store.
+The service is always current, always available, and always learning.

+You can use the service to create and rollout interactive and engaging digital forms and communcations.
+For example, take an organization that is looking to digitize its customer enrollment journey and sending a communication with offers and next steps once the enrollment is complete.
+They have multiple data sources with existing customer data.
+They are looking to pre-populate forms, add e-sign their forms, and archive filled forms as PDF files.
+Besides, the organization has multiple print forms (PDF forms), they are also looking to convert all of their print forms to digital forms.
+AEM Forms as a Cloud Service is the best solution for such use cases.

-The [!DNL AEM] as a Cloud Service has a dynamic architecture with a variable number of AEM instances.
-It provides development, stage, and production environments.
-It provides tools to manage Author and Publish instances (Cloud Manager), maintain users and authentications (Admin Console and IMS (Adobe Identity management) system), configure caching (Fastly CDN), and cloud-native development environment.
-For more information on [!DNL AEM] as a Cloud Service architecture see, [An Introduction to the Architecture of [!DNL Adobe Experience Manager as a Cloud Service]](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/core-concepts/architecture.html?lang=en)
+The service provides a standard deployment architecture for everyone with variable number of development, stage, and production environments along with tools to manage Author and Publish instances (Cloud Manager), manage user access and configure their identity providers (Admin Console and IMS (Adobe Identity management) system), configure caching (CDN), and cloud-native development environment.

+The service scales based on the actual traffic and actual activity.
+The base architecture of the service is identical to any Adobe Experience Manager as a Cloud Service solution.
+For example, Sites and Assets.
+For detailed information on scaling, environments, and codebase(where you can store both configuration and custom code for your project), see [An Introduction to the Architecture of [!DNL Adobe Experience Manager as a Cloud Service]](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/core-concepts/architecture.html)

-AEM Forms as a Cloud Service supports two major use cases: Digital Enrollment and Communications.
+AEM Forms as a Cloud Service supports two major use cases: Digital Enrollment and Customer Communications.
 The following illustrations depict architecture for both the use cases.

 ## Architecture and flow diagrams